 So thanks to our location, schools, municipal services, and the fact that zoning protected our neighborhoods, housing prices continued to rise and builders began to prosper with the increase in new construction.
 Bellaire residents felt secure in their investment in Bellaire.

 Here’s the thing – all this progress in Bellaire occurred without expensive aquatic centers or cute boutiques and sidewalk cafes.
-People didn’t move to Bellaire over the last 100 years because of ‘street scenes’ or the Holly Street trail, sidewalks or pathways.
+People didn’t move to Bellaire over the last 100 years because of ‘streetscapes’ or the updated Holly Street trail, costing over a quarter of a million by 2020.
+They managed without stand-alone sidewalks and 6-foot pathways.
 We didn’t need to copy other cities, we took care of the basics and folks wanted to live here.

 Why the rush and the expense to turn Bellaire into something it’s not, has never been?
-One Bellaire resident calls the trend ‘Sugar Landification’.
+One Bellaire resident called the trend ‘Sugar Landification’.
+Why have our longtime motto and city logo fallen out of favor?
+What’s wrong with the City of Homes?

 Our very location enables residents to enroll in courses through Bellaire Rec or at the Y on Stella Link, to lunch at Betsy’s or Café Express, the Bellaire Coffee Shop or Bistro Menil.
 We can shop in the Galleria, Meyerland, or Rice Village, visit major museums and entertainment venues.
 They’re just minutes away.